garvk1708/Latido/README.md

 2. Modify `visualizations.py` to update or add new data visualizations
 3. Extend `analysis.py` to implement new data analysis methods
 4. Update `main.py` to change the UI layout and components

+## Deployment

+The app is set up for easy deployment:

+1. The app will run automatically on Replit
+2. For public sharing, click the "Run" button at the top of the page
+3. Share the provided URL with others

+## Troubleshooting

+Common issues and solutions:

+- **Authentication Errors**: Make sure your Spotify credentials are correctly set in the .env file
+- **Missing Data**: If charts or recommendations don't appear, try using Demo Mode to verify the app functionality
+- **Display Issues**: Clear your browser cache or try a different browser if visualizations don't render properly

 ## License
 MIT License